How to identify, control and dispose of plants that can harm livestock and the environment.

-- stop them spreading to agricultural land, particularly grazing areas or land used for forage, like silage and hay
+- prevent them from spreading to agricultural land, particularly grazing areas or land used to produce forage, like silage and hay

-- choose the most appropriate control method for the your site, eg if it is a protected site
+- choose the most appropriate control method for the your site, eg you may need to seek permission before you use some control methods, especially if your land is a protected site

 - not plant them in the wild

-If you allow these weeds to spread onto someone else’s property, Natural England could serve you with an enforcement notice.
+You might have to follow the rules of an enforcement notice if you allow these weeds to spread onto someone else’s property.
 You can also be prosecuted if you allow animals to suffer by eating these weeds.

 Control common ragwort